LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 **Creating a Regex(regular expression):**

-This is the syntax how to design regular expression:
+- This is the syntax how to design regular expression:
 ```c++
 %%
 <regular expression>        { <actions> }
 %%
 ```
-For example, suppose you want to create tokens for positive integers and plus sign?
+- For example, suppose we want to create regexes for positive integers and plus sign:
 ```c++
 %%
 [1-9]*[0-9]       { return INT; }
 "+"               { return PLUS; }
 %%
 ```

+- Here is [a table](https://www.cs.virginia.edu/~cr4bd/flex-manual/Patterns.html) of regular expressions that flex could support.

 ## Bison Parser (*.y files)
 **Skeleton (structure for a bison file):**
 ``` c++